Warner Music Group: Warner Communications (1972–1990)

-In 1976, Warner gained a brief early lead in digital media when it purchased the Atari computer company, and in 1981 it bought The Franklin Mint company.
-WCI also blazed the trail in visual music with MTV, which it created and co-owned in partnership with American Express.
-In 1984–85, Warner rapidly divested many of these recent acquisitions, including Atari, Franklin Mint, Panavision, MTV Networks and a cosmetics business.

 In 1977, Warner Bros.
 Music, led by president Ed Silvers, formed Pacific Records for their composers and distributed (appropriately) by Atlantic Records.
 Alan O'Day was the first artist signed to the label, and the first release was "Undercover Angel".
 The song, which he described as a "nocturnal novelette", was released in February 1977.
 Within a few months it had become No. 1 in the country, and has sold approximately two million copies.
 It was also a hit in Australia, reaching No. 9 on the Australian Singles Chart.
 "Undercover Angel" also landed O'Day in an exclusive club as one of only a handful of writers/performers to pen a No. 1 hit for themselves and a No. 1 for another artist.

 New signings in the late 1970s placed WEA in a strong position for the 1980s.
 A deal with Seymour Stein's Sire Records label (which Warner Bros.
 Records later took over) brought in several major punk rock and new wave acts including the Pretenders, the Ramones and Talking Heads and, most importantly, rising star Madonna; Elektra signed the Cars and Warner Bros. signed Prince, giving WEA several of the biggest-selling acts of the decade.

 WEA's labels also distributed a number of otherwise independent labels.
 For example, Warner Bros. distributed Straight Records, DiscReet Records, Bizarre Records, Bearsville Records, and Geffen Records (the latter was sold to MCA in 1990).
 Atlantic Records distributed Swan Song Records.
 In 1975, WEA scored a major coup by signing a distribution agreement with Island Records, which only covered the United States and select other countries.
 For the next 14 years (initially with Warner Bros. until 1982, then with Atlantic afterward), WEA would distribute such artists as Bob Marley, U2, Robert Palmer, Anthrax, and Tom Waits.
 This relationship ended when Island was sold to PolyGram in 1989.